Imoustak/Dockerventure/Taming_the_Docker_beast-Dockerventure_Part_2/README.md

 ## ENTRYPOINT

-Defines the default command to run in container if specified.
+Defines the default command to run in a container if specified.
 To overwrite we need to specify the command `--entrypoint` at runtime.
 If only `CMD` instruction exists then the `CMD` is executed and can be overwritten by placing in the end of the `docker run` another command.
-If an `ENTRYPOINT` is defined in a dockerfile then the value of `CMD` e.g. `CMD ["5"]` will be passed as a parameter to the value of ENTRYPOINT `ENTRYPOINT["sleep]`.
+If an `ENTRYPOINT` is defined in a dockerfile then the value of `CMD` e.g. `CMD ["5"]` will be passed as a parameter to the value of `ENTRYPOINT` `ENTRYPOINT ["sleep]`.
 In our second `Dockerfile` example we modifed the initial

 ```
 CMD [ "python", "./server.py" ]